 As is often the case in a small town, Thornton doesn't have a public transportation system that people use for their commute.

-The education level of Thornton citizens is very high relative to the national average among all cities (21.84%): 39.85% of adults in Thornton have a bachelor's degree or even advanced degree.
+The population of Thornton is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 39.85% of adults in Thornton have a bachelor's degree or even advanced degree.

 The per capita income in Thornton in 2022 was $42,922, which is lower middle income relative to New Hampshire, and upper middle income relative to the rest of the US.
 This equates to an annual income of $171,688 for a family of four.
 However, Thornton contains both very wealthy and poor people as well.